piccolo-orm/piccolo-admin-docker/README.md

-Experimenting with using a dockerized Piccolo Admin with an existing (legacy) database.
+Dockerized Piccolo Admin to use existing (legacy) database.

 ### Usage